PaaS-TA/paas-ta-container-platform-guide-eng/install-guide/edge/paas-ta-container-platform-edge-deployment-guide-v1.2.md

 ### <div id='1.3'> 1.3.
 System Configuration Diagram
 The system configuration consists of a Kubernetes Cluster (Master, Worker, Edge) environment. <br>
 Install the Kubernetes Cluster (Master, Worker) through Kubespray and KubeEdge in the Kubernetes Cluster and Edge environment.
-Pod provides middleware environments such as Database and Private registry to deploy to Container Platform portal environments to Kubernetes clusters with Container Image. <br>
+The pod provides middleware environments such as Database and Private registry to deploy to Container Platform portal environments to Kubernetes clusters with Container Image. <br>
-The total required VM environment is **Master VM: 1, Worker VM: 1 or more, Edge VM: 1 or more**, and this document contains the installation of Master VM, Worker VM, and Edge VM to configure the Kubernetes Cluster environment.
+The total required VM environment is **Master VM: 1, Worker VM: 1 or more, Edge VM: 1 or more**and this document contains the installation of Master VM, Worker VM, and Edge VM to configure the Kubernetes Cluster environment.

 ![image 001]